ShrideviReddy/Evaluating-VAE/README.md

 Thus, rather than building an encoder which outputs a single value to describe each latent state attribute, we'll formulate our encoder to describe a probability distribution for each latent attribute.

-Following diagram shows flow of Variational Autoenocder:
+Following diagram shows simple flow of Autoenocder and its same for variational autoencoder with few changes:

 ![VAE Flow Diagram](https://github.com/ShrideviReddy/VAE-Performance/blob/master/results/VAE-logo.PNG)